cs-AI-dev/Keeneyed-4/EULA.md

 No damage to person, property, legal entity, or otherwise caused directly or indirectly by any product of the System's artificial intelligence software or any other output created by the System’s software components shall grant You the right to hold responsible for any such damage any one or more of the Developers, legally, personally, or otherwise.

 ### Article 7.2 - System Software Liability
-No damage caused directly or indirectly by the System’s software components shall grant You the right to hold responsible for such damages any one or more of the Developers, legally, personally, or otherwise.
+No damage to person, property, legal entity, or otherwise caused directly or indirectly by the System’s software components shall grant You the right to hold responsible for such damages any one or more of the Developers, legally, personally, or otherwise.

 ### Article 7.3 - System Associated Hardware Liability
-No damage caused directly or indirectly by any of the System’s associated hardware components shall grant You the right to hold responsible for such damages any one or more of the Developers, legally, personally, or otherwise.
+No damage to person, property, legal entity, or otherwise caused directly or indirectly by any of the System’s associated hardware components shall grant You the right to hold responsible for such damages any one or more of the Developers, legally, personally, or otherwise.

 ## Section 8 - Additional Provisions